An estimation procedure for the Hawkes process: Data application

+From the bivariate event data set, we finally calculate the Hawkes estimator from Definition~\ref{estimator} with respect to support $s = 3\,\mathrm{sec}$ and bin size $\Delta = 0.01\,\mathrm{sec}$.
+Figure~\ref{td2a} summarizes the estimation results for this specific time thirty minute window.

+The baseline intensity of the limit-order process $\mathcal{L}$ is about four times larger than the baseline intensity of trades process $\mathcal{T}$.
+In both processes, we observe a strong and quite similar selfexcitement.
+The crossexcitement, however, is obviously directed: we observe a very strong crossexcitement from $\mathcal{T}$ on $\mathcal{L}$, but hardly any effect from $\mathcal{L}$ on $\mathcal{T}$.
+The estimated interactions can be summarized in the branching-matrix estimate

 See Remark \ref{cov} for the calculation of the point estimates as well as the 95\%-confidence bounds of the branching-matrix components.
 Also see the explanations after \eqref{stability_criterion} for the interpretation of the branching-matrix that is indicated in the right matrix.
+If the underlying true excitement functions are heavy-tailed, then the estimates \eqref{bm} may extremely depend on the choice of the support parameter $s$; see the simulation study described after~\eqref{power_law}.
+This means, that these kinds of estimates have to be interpreted (and communicated) together with the chosen value for $s$.
+In any case, the values and confidence bounds are a good description for the local excitement, i.e., for the influence on the intensities from the past $s$ time units.
 The largest eigenvalue of matrix \eqref{bm}, i.e., the stability-criterion estimate, is 0.72.
-The strong asymmetry in~\eqref{bm} may be interpreted such that the trades cause the limit orders (and cancelations) and not vice versa.
-In further analysis, we found that the estimated branching-matrix, and in particular the asymmetric crossexcitement, is quite stable over all thirty minute windows of the busy trading hours (not illustrated).
+The strong asymmetry in~\eqref{bm} may be interpreted such that the trades cause the limit orders (and cancellations) and not vice versa.
+In further analysis, we found that the estimated branching-matrix, and in particular the asymmetric crossexcitement, is quite stable over all thirty minute windows of the regular trading hours (not illustrated). {Clearly, the knowledge of the distribution of the entries in \eqref{bm} is attractive beyond confidence intervals: it allows testing for causal connections between event streams.
+This is particularly important in higher dimensional point-process networks; we demonstrate this possible application of our estimation method in \citet{kirchner16a}---with special hindsight on computational issues and implementation.
+We will also apply this testing-idea to much larger data sets of limit order book data in \citet{kirchner16b}}.
 In the crossexcitement from $\mathcal{T}$ on $\mathcal{L}$, we observe local maxima at half and whole seconds.
 This effect may have two causes: it reflects a preference either for absolute or for absolute round times.
 To put it differently: some of the order-sending algorithms that indeed react on trade events may have an implemented lag of half or full seconds.